Association football and politics: El Salvador and Honduras

-The Muslim and Arab World boycotting Israel
+Muslim and Arab World boycotting Israel

 Israel was one of the founding members of the AFC (Asian Football Confederation) after it became independent in 1948; before then, it played as Mandatory Palestine/Eretz Israel.
-After Israel's tense 0–1 loss to Iran in the final of the 1974 Asian Games in Iran, Kuwait and other Muslim and Arab countries refused to play them.
+After Israel's tense 0–1 loss to Iran in the final of the 1974 Asian Games in Iran, Kuwait and other Arab countries refused to play them.
 Expelled from the confederation, Israel spent several years trying to qualify for the OFC (Oceania), before eventually joining UEFA (Europe) officially.

 Falkland Islands

 In the 1986 Mexico World Cup, after the Falklands War between Argentina and the United Kingdom, Argentina and England met in the quarter-finals and Diego Maradona scored both goals in a 2–1 victory for the South Americans.
 Maradona attributed his first goal to the hand of God; his second goal has been called the Goal of the Century, and he said that the win was revenge for Argentina's defeat in the Falklands.